-Home to grooming rituals and personal care chores--and heir to all sorts of oddments and obsessions--a master bathroom can hold surprises of all sorts.
+Busy school-day mornings bring new focus on the master bathroom.
+Home to grooming rituals and personal care chores--and heir to all sorts of oddments and obsessions--the master bathroom is your launch pad to an organized day.

 Open the kitchen cabinets ... and you can tell it's time for a kitchen declutter!

-Here at OrganizedHome.Com, the e-mails arrive every week: "Help!
+Here at OrganizedHome.Com, we hear the cry every week: "Help!
 I'm drowning in clutter and don't know where to begin!"

 Clutter can clog the smooth workings of any home, imposing heavy costs on the household.
 Each day, time is lost searching for missing keys, phones or permission slips.
 A cluttered desk plays Hide The Credit Card Statement, yielding up the bill only after late fees are invoked.